Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Shadow Walker {#cult-shadow-walker}
 The character blends instinctively with shadows, moving unseen where others could not.
 **Effect:** The character may attempt to hide in conditions that would normally make hiding impossible, except in completely bare and well-lit spaces.
 Under favorable conditions, hiding attempts are made with advantage.
 In combat, menace may be halved if the effect is activated.

 ---

+### Soiled Soul {#birth-soiled-soul}
+The character’s soul has been permanently tainted, bearing scars that cannot be fully cleansed.
+This corruption does not dominate them outright, but it leaves a lingering imprint that makes them more tolerant—and more vulnerable—to its influence.
+**Effect:** The character’s maximum Corruption threshold is increased by **+2**.

+---